sencesco/MyBlog/_posts/2024-09-24-password_manager.markdown

 </div>
 <br>

 - **Password_Manager_main_v1.2.0.py:** The main module for the Password Manager application.
 This module will build upon the previous modules, including `generator.py` and `user_interactive.py`.
 This file will used to build the GUI for the application with the `Tkinter`, and use to run the application for debugging.
-In this project, it contained an object from `Tkinter:
+In this project, it contained an object from `Tkinter`:
     - `tkinter.Tk()`: The main window for the application.
     - `tkinter.Canvas()`: For the background image.
     - `tkinter.Label()`: For the lable of the input field.